saint luciaLCCAS

 Berth Occupancy

-Estimated at 75-85%, particularly high during peak tourism seasons.
+Estimated at 75-85%, especially high during peak tourist seasons.

 Current utilization rate